 Cladco Roofing Sheets can be used on a variety of projects.

-Shields Buildings have built this beautiful timber carport below, using Cladco Box Profile 32/1000 Roofing Sheets in Anthracite.
-The Anthracite Steel Roofing sheets complement the timber frame perfectly.
+Shields Buildings built the beautiful timber carport above, using Cladco Box Profile 32/1000 Roofing Sheets in Anthracite.
+The Anthracite sheets complement the timber frame perfectly.
 Keeping the cars protected from bird droppings and the elements.

 Cladco Roofing Sheets can also be used in contemporary buildings.
 The below project has used Cladco 34/1000 Box Profile Roofing Sheets which contrasts greatly with the natural timber and orange brick used in this build.
 To find out more about this project, see the case study here.